sndmnn/my-sandbox/repro/side-panels/README.md

 }
 ```

-I would expect that when the sort configuration is updated, the `SortToDos` component would re-render and display the new sort configuration.
+When the sort configuration is updated, I would expect the `SortToDos` component to re-render and display the new sort configuration.
 However, this is not the case.
 The `ToDosList` is updated, and elements are sorted correctly, but the side panel doesn't re-render.

 I know that `useSearchControls` is working correctly because if I place `SortToDos` directly in the parent component instead of pushing it as a panel, it re-renders correctly.

 https://github.com/sndmnn/my-sandbox/assets/50667385/4b1d92fb-749e-46da-a9f1-9658bec058dc

-Code for the example in the video:
+Code for the example in the video above:

 ```tsx
 export default function ToDos() {